ahead123/slate/source/includes/_introduction.md

 and code examples on the right.

-Code can also be copied from the text editor on the right and used inside the SteelHouse Pixel Dashboard.
+Code can also be copied from the text editor on the right and used inside the [SteelHouse Pixel Dashboard](https://pixel.dal05.steelhouse.com)

 ```javascript